Continuous change is a way of life for people in organizations.

 - What are the 3 most common barriers to organizational change?

 Most of us recognize the difference between leading and managing change.
 While both are necessary to successfully operate in or implement change, leading change involves an element of anticipation.
-Anticipating change means leaders have enough foresight and information to know what is likely to happen, strategize, and guide the larger team to success, in preparation for the pending shifts.
+Anticipating change means leaders have enough foresight and information to know what is likely to happen, strategize, and guide the larger team to success.

 We are living in a time when a major, multi-national industry can be disrupted by three guys in a garage.
 We are learning new ways of working and the future of the workplace is being redefined as we speak.
 On top of disruption, customers and their expectations have evolved dramatically as well.